 Cause Solution Keyboard connector is not properly connected.
 Shut down the computer, reconnect the keyboard, and then restart the computer.
 Program in use has stopped responding to commands.
 Shut down your computer using the mouse, and then restart the computer.
 Keyboard needs repairs.
 See the Worldwide Limited Warranty for terms and conditions.
-Computer is in the Sleep state.

 Press the power button to resume from the Sleep state.

 IMPORTANT: When attempting to resume from the Sleep date, do not hold down the power button for more than 4 seconds.
 Otherwise, the computer will shut down, and you will lose any unsaved data.